torchbox/k8s-ts-ingress/README.md

   does not begin with that prefix, then a redirect will be returned to this path.
 This can be used for applications which sit in a subdirectory rather than at the root.

-### Caching

-* `ingress.torchbox.com/cache-enable`: if `"false"`, do not cache responses even if the response has `Cache-Control` headers.

-* `ingress.torchbox.com/cache-generation`: a non-zero integer used to set the cache generation for this Ingress.
-Changing the cache generation has the effect of clearing the HTTP cache for that Ingress.
-Typically this would be set to the current timestamp to clear the cache when large changes are made to the site.

-### Miscellaneous

 * `ingress.torchbox.com/follow-redirects`: if `"true"`, Traffic Server will follow 3xx redirect responses and serve the final response to the client.